|Course code: 176203||Subject title: STATISTICS I|

 Students will be encouraged to participate and ask questions.
 The instructor will also propose exercises to be solved during the sessions.
 These exercises will be referred to real economic situations.
 (Proficiencies GP01, GP07, SP03, SP04.)

 Computer sessions will be devoted to practical computing exercises.
 The instructor will provide the necessary guidelines so the students can individually perform different statistical analyses.
 Some of these assignments will be given back to the students so they can check their work.
-(Proficicencies GP01, GP05, GP07, GP17, SP03, SP04.)
+(Proficiencies GP01, GP05, GP07, GP17, SP03, SP04.)

 Individual exercises will be proposed and also for small groups.